hideyukiinada/examples/3rdparty/keras/imdb.md

 However, I was reading [Keras team's IMDB sentiment analysis tutorial](https://www.tensorflow.org/tutorials/keras/basic_text_classification) and played with its [companion code](https://github.com/tensorflow/docs/blob/master/site/en/tutorials/keras/basic_text_classification.ipynb) with and without keeping the sequence of words, I'm not sure if I was right.

-The example code squishes the word embedding of all the words and calculates the average for the entire sentence before feeding the data to a dense layer.
+The example code squishes the word embedding of words in a sentence and calculates the average for the entire sentence before feeding the data to a dense layer.
 Another approach is to keep the word embedding and feed into the neural network.

 So I tweaked the example code to also support the second case to see which option yields more accurate result.
+My code is here.

 Here is the result.

 ### Accuracy